Richfield Public School Academy

-Richfield Public School Academy is a free, public charter school located in Flint, Michigan formerly managed by Mosaica Education but now self managed by the Richfield Board of Directors.
+Richfield Public School Academy is a free public charter school in Flint, Michigan formerly managed by Mosaica Education and now self-managed by the Richfield Board of Directors.
 It offers grades 3–8 at the main building and a Montessori pre-school program off-site.
-Grades K-2 are located at Richfield Early Learning Center at 4358 Richfield Road in Flint.
+Grades K-2 are located at Richfield Early Learning Center on Richfield Road in Flint.